JCall-Engineer/blog/src/index.md

 That’s why I built this system by hand instead of using something like WordPress.
 I wanted infrastructure that lets me correct mistakes *and* acknowledge them.
 I don’t want to pretend I never said something---I want to document why I changed my mind.

-Every blog post is backed by a public GitHub repository, complete with version history and commit messages explaining every edit.
+Every blog post is hosted on a public GitHub repository, complete with version history and commit messages explaining every edit.

 I want readers to know these posts *will* evolve---and to trust the transparency of those changes.
 If you’re curious, you can see exactly what changed and why.
 I make revisions because I have confidence that they are improvements---and hopefully most people reading will find that to be true.